-If a government, government agency or local authority contracts an independent 3rd party to provide a pesticide application service then a Pesticide Service Licence is required by the 3rd party.
+If a government, government agency or local authority contracts an independent third party to provide a pesticide application service then a Pesticide Service Licence is required by the third party.

-Pesticide Service Licenses are not transferable and are issued to an individual or company as named on the application form.
+Pesticide Service Licences are not transferable and are issued to an individual or company as named on the application form.

 The annual fee for a Pesticide Service Licence is $50.
 The term of the licence is one year from Jan.
 1 to Dec.
 31 each year.

 The Pest Control Products (Saskatchewan) Act and Regulations 2015 state in part that:

 - No person shall carry on a business involving the use or application of pesticides without holding a valid pesticide service licence issued by the Minister.